1Hyena/sockets/README.md

 SOCKETS is a single-threaded, non-throwing and signal-compatible header-only C++ library for the creation and acceptance of TCP connections.
-The library makes use of the *epoll* Linux kernel system call to achieve a scalable I/O event notification mechanism.
+The library makes use of the *epoll* Linux kernel system call to implement a scalable I/O event notification mechanism.

 * **Single-Threaded** —